 Unlike most fantasy leagues, in Hardball there was only a token sum of money at stake and after the first couple weeks of the season there was no trading of players.
 In other words, this was not a general managers league.
 It was primarily a measure of how well our team owners knew baseball talent.
 Many of the formulae used to evaluate talent are derived from sabremetric principles.
 So if you think a Save is the sole measure of a reliever; if you think a Stolen Base is a major offensive weapon; if you think a Walk is for weenies, you would not have done well in this league unless the gods smiled upon you.

-The first Hardball league was formed at the Los Angeles Herald Examiner newspaper in 1985, and some of the original members were still participating at the end in 2000.
-When the Herald folded in 1989, and took down our beloved draft site (Corky's Bar) with it, we moved the operation uptown to the Los Angeles Times, where the last of our former managers await the next round of buyouts.
-My buyout came on June 5, 2009.
+The first Hardball league was formed at the Los Angeles Herald Examiner newspaper in 1985.
+When the Herald folded in 1989, and took down our beloved draft site (Corky's Bar) with it, we moved the operation uptown to the Los Angeles Times.
+It died in 2001 after Tribune bought the Times and closed the Valley office, where I was the executive news editor.
+I moved downtown, killed the fantasy league and devoted my energies to gaming out who would be included in the next round of layoffs.
+I was let go on June 5, 2009.

-Until then, the site remains committed to preserving a part of the game we all grew up with.
+I continued to use the Hardball computer program to generate seasonal statistics of baseball's best players.
+The site remains committed to preserving a part of the game we all grew up with.
 Before big contracts became the measure of baseball prowess.
 Before preseason predictions revolved around whether there would be a season.
 Before lame postseason competition between mediocre ballclubs with undisciplined, muscle-bound yahoos reduced us to the lamentation, 'It ain't worth spit.'
 Before all that there was our national pasttime and the parallel universe of The Hot Stove League.
 Baseball as we knew it may have slipped away forever, but Hardball still hovers in the clickable ether of cyberspace.

 The Draft: Our league usually has between 8 and 10 teams, often including a Dregs team picked by the Gamekeeper made up of undrafted players.
 Players are selected in 16 rounds.
 It's up to each manager to decide whether to select a shortstop first or a relief pitcher or whatever.
 The only restriction applies to each team's two reserves; a reserve can't be selected unless he is expected to be a DH or until nearly everyone has selected a player at the position he normally plays.